 How to download February 13 update for Windows 10

-Windows 10 build 16299.248 (KB4074588) for PCs devices is available immediately.
+Windows 10 build 16299.248 (KB4074588) for PCs is available immediately.
 The new update will download and install automatically, but you can always force the update from Settings > Update & security > Windows Update and clicking the Check for updates button.

 It’s worth noting that this patch contains a few known issues that you should be aware of before installing.
 (For more details check the Windows support site using the link mentioned above.)
 You can find more details about the most recent updates in the Windows 10 update history tracker guide.